TayKimmy/VSCodeProject/_posts/2022-10-04-Deployment.md

 ---
 ### PS output
-I was also able to run '''sudo docker ps''' and receive the list of all the docker processes with our unique images.
+I was also able to run ```sudo docker ps``` and receive the list of all the docker processes with our unique images.
 Here is a screenshot:

 ![]({{ site.baseurl }}/images/ps-output.png)